The pain train had left the station with myself as an unwilling passenger, destination unknown.

 With my goal shattered, I sobbed like a child whose toys had been rudely snatched away.

 I didn’t know it at the time but there was worse to come.
 Much worse.
-Four days later, as I knocked back a glass of bubbles (ok, it might have been three – don’t judge me!) nursing a broken ankle on the four-flight journey home, an evil embolism was worming its way through my blood stream.
-The little bugger, which I’d come to know as PE (Pulmonary Embolism) would ultimately block blood flow to my lungs, placing me unwittingly on a life and death precipice.
+Four days later, as I knocked back a glass of bubbles (ok, it might have been three – don’t judge me!) nursing a broken ankle on the four-flight journey home to Australia, an evil embolism was worming its way through my blood stream.
+The little bugger, which I’d later come to know as PE (Pulmonary Embolism) would ultimately block the blood flow to my lungs, placing me unwittingly on a life and death precipice.
 The pain train had left the station with myself as an unwilling passenger, destination unknown.

 A fractured ankle soon became the least of my problems.